polly-code/polly-code.github.io/_posts/2024-09-14-quantization_of_neural_networks.md

 +---------------------------------------------------------------------------------------+
 ```

-The memory usage is 13.5 Gb, which is almost twice as much as the FP16 version.
+The memory usage is 13.5 GB, which is almost twice as much as the FP16 version.
 This is a significant difference.
-You can imagine that in some cases you can't even load FP32 version of the model on the GPU.
-Moreover, for training, it needs more memory, for instance this model in FP16 version would need 28.9 Gb.
+You can imagine that in some cases you can't even load the FP32 version of the model on the GPU.
+Moreover, for training, it needs more memory, for instance, this model in the FP16 version would need 28.9 GB.

 ## Conclusion

-In this post, we discussed different floating point formats and how to cast a model to a different format.
-We also showed how to train a simple network on the MNIST dataset and how to quantize it to different formats.
+In this post, we discussed different floating point formats and how to cast a model into a different format.
+We also showed how to train a simple network on the MNIST dataset and how to quantize it into different formats.
 Additionally, we demonstrated how to test the accuracy of the model on the test dataset and how to make inferences on a single image.
 Then we also showed how to load a real-world model in FP16 and FP32 and how to test the accuracy and memory usage of the model.

 For the convenience of the reader, the full code can be found in the Google colab notebook [here](https://colab.research.google.com/drive/14GsIGZTO24kI8lfTOQNWCM1W06IrXYuZ?usp=sharing).